tekintian/http-foundation/README.md

 ## Request

-The most common way to create a request is to base it on the current PHP global variables with [createFromGlobals()](https://github.com/symfony/symfony/blob/6.3/src/Symfony/Component/HttpFoundation/Request.php#:~:text=function createFromGlobals):
+The most common way to create a request is to base it on the current PHP global variables with createFromGlobals():

 ```
-use Symfony\Component\HttpFoundation\Request;
+use Tekintian\HttpFoundation\Request;

 $request = Request::createFromGlobals();
 ```